 The Rutland Free Library offers the Nella Grimm Fox Room for community use when it is not scheduled for library activities.
-The Fox Room is used primarily to promote the library’s informational and cultural programs and generally will not be available to groups on a consecutively scheduled basis.
-The size of the Fox Room is approximately 30′ x 50′.
-A unisex restroom is available behind the Fox Room for public use.
+The library also has a small meeting room on the second floor that can accommodate 10 persons around a table.
+The Meeting Rooms are used primarily to promote the library’s informational, educational, and cultural programs and generally will not be available to groups on a regularly scheduled basis.

-- The Fox Room may be reserved for use when the library is closed, subject to staff availability.
-Click here for our hours of operation.
+On rare occasion the Fox Room may be reserved for use when the library is closed, subject to staff availability.
 During these hours, the following charges apply:

 - Non-profit organizations: $30 per hour

 The provision of meeting rooms for public use does not constitute RFL endorsement of the beliefs or ideas expressed by organizations or individuals using the space.